graphic representing integrating Roadmunk and Jira

 How much does the Jira Roadmunk Integration Cost?

-As I’ve explained above, Roadmunk offers two types of integration with Jira, a one-way or two-way integration.
+As I’ve explained above, Roadmunk offers two types of integration with Jira: a one-way and two-way integration.

 There might be some instances where you would prefer a one-way integration, but these will be the exception rather than the norm, and as you might expect this means the two-way integration between Roadmunk and Jira is more expensive.